 Once completed, my answers totalled 20,000 words.

-The process of writing was cathartic for me.
+The process of writing was cathartic and the word count spoke volumes.

 In the lead up to the appointment, the wait became increasingly agonising and my anxiety grew.

 I connected with friends who had already been through this process to get me through.

 Their beautiful validation and the ways in which they embody positive Autistic identity kept me going, until the day of the assessment.